Everybody, Sing!: 100 Songbayanan Special

 The show aired its original iteration of the series dubbed as the 100 Songbayanan Special after the 25 Perya Performers episode starting on September 25, 2021, and was aired for three consecutive weeks until October 10, 2021, in celebration for the finale of the first season.
 The episodes shown were taped before the COVID-19 pandemic and the ABS-CBN shutdown and legislative franchise denial.

 The game was originally played with five games, consisting of two rounds per game that were played by two different groups, whose each row is referred to as SONGpu (lit. 'ten'), and the group that will play each game will be still randomly chosen by ChooSera.
-Once a group has been chosen to play a game, each correct lyric that a contestant gives will receive one-thousand pesos (₱1,000) if he or she sings his/her assigned line correctly (that will be also instantly given to them after their game) and adds one second to their jackpot timer.
+Once a group has been chosen to play a game, each correct lyric that a contestant gives will receive ₱1,000 if he or she sings his/her assigned line correctly (that will be also instantly given to them after their game) and adds one or two seconds to their jackpot timer.
 The first five (or in rare cases, six) rounds will be aired on a Saturday episode, while the remaining five (or four) rounds and the Jackpot round will be played on a Sunday episode.

 Once all ten groups have played, the Songbayanan will then proceed to the Jackpot round, where all of them must accurately name ten song titles using their collected time from the preliminary rounds.
 The same mechanics are in place as with the modified version, where all contestants are only allowed to answer once.
-Once they have touched their individual buzzer to respond, they are unable to do so again.
-One hundred thousand pesos (₱100,000) is given to the Songbayanan per every song title that they correctly guess.
+Once they have touched their individual buzzer to respond, they are unable to do so again. ₱100,000 is given to the Songbayanan per every song title that they correctly guess.
 Just like the modified version, the basis for their take-home prize money will be multiplied to the number of their correct answers.
-For example, if a Songbayanan had only guessed 7 correct song titles, then they will only take home seven hundred thousand pesos (₱700,000) and each contestant will only receive seven thousand pesos (₱7,000) each.
-However, if the Songbayanan correctly guesses all ten song titles without fully consuming their jackpot timer, they will take home and divide equally the jackpot prize of two million pesos (₱2,000,000), with each individual receiving twenty thousand pesos (₱20,000) each.
+For example, if a Songbayanan had only guessed 7 correct song titles, then they will only take home ₱700,000 and each contestant will only receive ₱7,000 each.
+However, if the Songbayanan correctly guesses all ten song titles without fully consuming their jackpot timer, they will take home and divide equally the jackpot prize of ₱2,000,000, with each individual receiving ₱20,000 each.

-The 100 Taal Survivors were the only group that took home and divided equally the two-million peso jackpot prize.
+The 100 Taal survivors were the only group that took home and divided equally the ₱2,000,000 jackpot prize.
 Their episode was aired during the final week of the first season, which was on October 9–10, 2021.

-This format was brought back for the third season, with the only modifications being that each group will play a particular game, the jackpot round was split into two rounds, and the maximum jackpot prize that each group is potentially eligible to win was raised by two hundred thousand pesos (₱200,000).
+This format was brought back for the third season, with the only modifications being that each group will play a particular game, the jackpot round was split into two rounds, and the maximum jackpot prize that each group is potentially eligible to win was raised by ₱200,000.